RobinLinus/coins-legacy/bitcoin-lite-network.md

 ```
 output_path = block_index / transaction_index / output_index
 ```
-An *output path* is a succinct pointer to a particular output incluced in the blockchain.
+An *output path* is a succinct pointer to a particular output included in the blockchain.

 ### Output Paths and SPV proofs